viniarruda/spotify-project/README.md

 ### Context + Hooks VS Redux

 I used Context + hooks to create a global State, this method use the hook ```useReducer```.
 The method is equals to redux in reducers/actions.
-In this project the custom hook does the same thing as the redux thunk.

 In this project the custom hook does the same as the redux thunk.
 To create a new custom hook, you need to use the prefix use before the name.
 Example: useCustomHook.